Sign in for free: Preamble (PDF, ebook & audiobook) + Forum access + Direct purchases Sign In

 Gen Z is also skeptical of platforms.
 They saw what happened when TikTok was threatened with bans, when YouTube changed its algorithm, when Patreon modified its terms.
 They maintain presence across multiple platforms, export their audiences when possible, and treat any single platform as temporary.

-This mirrors the MOSAIC principle: no single authority should control your fate.
+This mirrors a core principle of the Unscarcity framework: no single authority should control your fate.
+Diversify your dependencies, just as you’d diversify investments.

 What Institutions Get Wrong